awsdocs/amazon-rds-user-guide/doc_source/Overview.Encryption.md

 ## Availability of Amazon RDS Encryption<a name="Overview.Encryption.Availability"></a>

 Amazon RDS encryption is currently available for all database engines and storage types\.
-Amazon RDS encryption is not currently available in the China \(Beijing\) Region\.

 Amazon RDS encryption is available for most DB instance classes\.
 The following table lists DB instance classes that *do not support* Amazon RDS encryption: